maximelenormand/Biogeographical-network-analysis/README.md

 8.  **Test value bioregion 6:** Contribution of the plant species to cluster "Subatlantic mountains"
 9.  **Test value bioregion 7:** Contribution of the plant species to cluster "Pre-Alps and other medium mountains"
 10. **Test value bioregion 8:** Contribution of the plant species to cluster "High mountains"
-11. **Species cluster:** ID of the plant species cluster the plant species belong to.
+11. **Species cluster:** ID of the plant species cluster the plant species belongs to.

-[1] Lenormand *et al.* (2018) Biogeographical network analysis of plant species distribution in the Mediterranean region. arXiv preprint arXiv:1609.03375.
+[1] Lenormand *et al.* (2018) Biogeographical network analysis of plant species distribution in the Mediterranean region. arXiv preprint arXiv:.

 ## Interactive web application